 With Ticket Tax In Limbo, Airlines Raise Prices

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 NPR's Wendy Kaufman has more.

-It could have been a nice price break for airline travelers, but Rick Seaney, the CEO of Fare Compare, says airlines raised prices by about the same amount as the tax.
+WENDY KAUFMAN: It could have been a nice price break for airline travelers, but Rick Seaney, the CEO of Fare Compare, says airlines raised prices by about the same amount as the tax.

-Joe Sprague is Alaska's vice president of marketing.
+KAUFMAN: Joe Sprague is Alaska's vice president of marketing.

-Wendy Kaufman, NPR News.
+KAUFMAN: Wendy Kaufman, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.